Jan van Hembyse

 Jan van Hembyse or Hembyze (Ghent, 9 July 1513 – Ghent, 8 August 1584) was a Flemish politician and popular leader, with a demagogic tendency, who together with François van Ryhove brought about the Calvinist Republic of Ghent and for two periods (1577-1578 and 1583-1584) led that regime in the early stage of the Dutch Revolt and the Eighty Years' War as it unfolded in the County of Flanders.

 Personal life

 Jan was the son of Willem van Hembyse, a former schepen of Ghent, and Willemine Triest.
 He married Johanna van Waerhem on 23 April 1539.
 They had a son (Guillaume) and a daughter (Catherina).

 Career

 Hembyse followed his father in Ghent politics.
-He was also a minor noble and as such he joined the Compromise of Nobles that petitioned Margaret of Parma, the Regent of the Habsburg Netherlands, in 1566 for relief from the placards against heresy, issued by the government of king Philip II of Spain, the overlord of the Netherlands.
-Like many of the Compromise, he secretly had become a Calvinist.
-Presumably he shared the fate of the other members of the Compromise when the duke of Alba in 1567 started a repression of the Calvinist "insurrection".